Joshakeats/Uruz/README.md

 Challenge: To restore the critical and nuanced sensation of temperature, enabling the user to perceive subtle thermal cues from the environment, identify materials, and experience the warmth of human touch, beyond mere mechanical feedback.

-What makes it different: The Cyberlimb integrates a sophisticated thermoreceptive system that leverages the existing fluidic and sensory networks to convey heat sensation, which, while seemingly subtle, is profoundly impactful on user experience:
+What makes it different: The Uruz integrates a sophisticated thermoreceptive system that leverages the existing fluidic and sensory networks to convey heat sensation, which, while seemingly subtle, is profoundly impactful on user experience:

 Integrated Thermal Transducers: Micro-thermal sensors are embedded within the outermost layers of the Sonic Skin and along the Biomimetic Skeletal Structure.
 These sensors are finely tuned to detect not just absolute temperature, but also the rate of heat transfer, mimicking the complex responses of biological thermoreceptors.